vighneshiyer/vighneshiyer.com/content/personal/blog/the_design_of_this_website.md

   - This is suitable for fluid font size rhythm based on viewport width interpolation using CSS `clamp`
 - Typography
   - https://practicaltypography.com/line-spacing.html (an excellent website)
-  - The Elements of Typography Style
+  - The Elements of Typographic Style
   - Thinking with Type
 - Grids
   - Making and Breaking the Grid